 This learning plan is here to help you manage your child's learning over the next two years.
-Learn what to introduce and when, and get practical tips for how to use Atom to make the most of their exam prep.
+Learn what to introduce and when, and get practical tips for how to use Atom to get ready for the Kent Test.

 Make sure you've set your target school(s) on Atom Home.
-This will make sure that your child sees activities tailored to their exam.
+This will make sure that your child sees activities tailored to the Kent Test.